Manu-Fraile/Neuroevolution-for-robotic-manipulator/README.md

-# Il2202---RMaSW
-A high performance Neurevolution algorithm for robotic manipulator control
+# A high performance Neurevolution algorithm for robotic manipulator control
+This repository contains the work developed by Simone Morettini and Manuel Fraile on the course: Il2202 - Research Methodology and Scientific Writing.

+The aim of this course is to produce a research paper as a training or previous step for the Master's Thesis.
+In our case, we decide to develop a novel technique for controlling a robotic manipulator.

 ## Setup